B-Series Sport Suspension Kit - BMW F22 M235i & M240i

-Birds' B2 Sport Suspension Kit for the BMW M235i and M240i consists of specially valved Bilstein shock absorbers and bespoke springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse road surfaces.
+Birds' B-Series Sport Suspension Kits for the BMW 2 Series M235i and M240i consist of specially valved Bilstein shock absorbers and bespoke Eibach springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse road surfaces.

 The art of ride and handling

-BMW suspension tuning is an obsession at Birds.
-1) Because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
+BMW suspension tuning is an obsession at Birds, 1) because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
+Not only is the ride quality poor (particularly at the rear), but the car demonstrates a real lack of composure and control when driving quickly on bumpy or undulating roads.
+Sudden changes of direction are common, along with a consistent "jiggly" or "fidgety" sensation from the rear.

-With the help of suspension consultants and professional drivers, we began to tackle the art of ride and handling ourselves back in 2006, and made waves in the U.K tuning arena with our E8x 1 Series and E9x 3 series set ups.
-Now, after 2 years of extensive development and testing, we have the final B-Series Suspension kits available for all current Fx BMW models, inlcuding the popular F22 M235i.
+With the help of suspension consultants and professional drivers, we began to tackle the art of ride and handling ourselves back in 2006, and made waves in the UK's BMW tuning market with our E8x 1 Series and E9x 3 series set ups.
+Now, after 2 years of extensive development and testing, we have the final B-Series Suspension kits available for all current Fx BMW models, inlcuding the popular F22 M235i and M240i.

-The B2 Sport Suspension for the M235i features springs and shock absorbers that have been specifically designed and developed for UK roads.
-Although our suspensions have indeed been tested on the Nurburgring, they are tuned to work properly on everyday roads.
-No more crashing over bumps, and poor ride control typical of so-called sport suspensions.
+The B2 Sport Suspension for the M235i and M240i features springs and shock absorbers that have been specifically designed and developed on UK roads.
+No more crashing into potholes, no more "fidgeting" on bumpy roads, and no more unpreditcable behaviour when pushing on.
 You will find our suspension to be a revelation, with corner exit speeds and traction massively improved, without compromising comfort.
-Ride quality and safety is paramount, and for this reason, the adoption of specially tuned gas shock absorbers and bespoke springs that have been genuinely tuned by industry professionals to achieve an impressive balance.

 The problem with the standard car

-The M235i comes as standard with Drive Performance Control which provides a range of driving modes from Eco Pro through to Sport+.
+The M235i and M240i come as standard with Drive Performance Control which provides a range of driving modes from Eco Pro through to Sport+.
 It can also be specified with with electronically controlled adaptive M Sport dampers.

 The problem with the standard car is both the front to rear springs stiffness balance and the damping performance available from both the adaptive and standard shock absorbers.
 There are also issues with the weight balance of the car.
 BMW's obsession with “near 50/50 weight distribution” has led to heavy items such as fuel tanks and batteries being placed rearwards, often behind the rear axle centreline.
 What this achieves, under hard acceleration, is a significantly rear-heavy weight balance.
 One motor manufacturer has been battling the problems caused by excessive rear axle weight for over 50 years.
 Futhermore, if the rear tyres are pushed beyond the grip limit, this can cause the rear end to act like a pendulum.
 With an excessive rear end spring stiffness, the sudden break-away can be quite difficult to catch.